maggie-mengyuan-li/p8105_2020_final/README.md

 # Factors Influencing Abortion Rates in the US

-Welcome to the github project repository for the Fall 2020 P8105 Final Projecton Factors Influencing Abortion Rates in the US, by Nancy Fang, Maggie Li, Rachel Tao, and Linh Tran.
+Welcome to the github project repository for the Fall 2020 P8105 Final Project, **Factors Influencing Abortion Rates in the US**, by Nancy Fang, Maggie Li, Rachel Tao, and Linh Tran.

 ### Project Overview